 Healing our gut is a complex task that varies from person to person.
-The causes vary, the time needed to make progress, and exact course of action for varies.
+The causes vary, the time needed to make progress and the exact course of action varies.

 However, what I firmly believe is constant for all of us on a gut healing journey is that a certain level of maintenance is required.

-Though I’m super thrilled to be able to enjoy reintroductions like egg yolks, chocolate, rice, almonds, and coffee that once killed my digestion, I’m still see the need to support my gut health weekly, and encourage my nutritional therapy clients to do the same.
+Though I’m super thrilled to be able to enjoy reintroductions like egg yolks, chocolate, rice, almonds, and coffee that once killed my digestion, I still see the need to support my gut health weekly and encourage my nutritional therapy clients to do the same.

 So, what are 5 things that we can all weekly to help maintain our gut health?